SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 ## Limitations

-There are some limitations of what is possible with this streaming aggregation sample.
-Here are the list of functionalities that are supported or not supported:
+There are some limitations of what is possible with this streaming aggregation sample:

 For Persistence Aggregation:
 - You can only define ONE custom rule for ONE sensor profile (sensor data)